apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 * A single token is used for authentication

-If Kerberos authentication were used, each client connection to a server would require a trip to the Key Distribution Center (KDC) and generation of a service ticket.
+If Kerberos authentication were used, each client connection to a server would require a trip to the KDC and generation of a service ticket.
 In a distributed system, the number of service tickets can balloon pretty quickly when you think about the number of client processes (e.g. Spark executors) vs. the number of service processes (e.g. HDFS DataNodes).
 That generates unnecessary extra load on the KDC, and may even run into usage limits set up by the KDC admin.

 So in short, DTs are *not* Kerberos tokens.
 They are used by many services to replace Kerberos